ferram/jtabwb_provers/README.md

 ##A collection of JTabWb provers

+## Prover execution

+  To execute prover **xxx.jar** type `java -jar xxx.jar`, use the `-h` option for a detailed description of available options.

+  All the provers requires Java 1.8 or later.

 ###Classical Propositional Logic (cpl)

 * **clnat** is the implementation of the proof-search procedure for the